-- Grip width: similar to the bench press, there are a variety of different grip widths you can use for the barbell row.
-Most people grip the bar an inch or three outside the smooth of the barbell, but there’s nothing wrong with going a bit narrower or wider.
+- Grip width: like the bench press, you can use various grip widths for the barbell row.
+Most people grip the bar an inch or three wider than shoulder-width, but there’s nothing wrong with going a bit narrower or wider.

-- The hip hinge position: the barbell row starts in a hip hinge, similar to the bottom position of a Romanian deadlift.
+- The hip hinge position: the barbell row starts in a hip hinge, similar to a Romanian deadlift’s bottom position.
 To get into that position, you can either deadlift the barbell up from the floor or pick it up from a rack.
 Note that there’s no magic depth.
 Just go as low as you can go, getting a nice stretch on your hamstrings and keeping your spine in a neutral position, same as when doing a Romanian deadlift.

 And here’s how to do the barbell row:

 - Row the barbell up to your torso, thinking of driving your elbows back.
 Row to your lower chest if you’re using a wider grip; row lower in your stomach if you’re using a narrower grip.
 Either one is fine.

 - Lower the barbell down slowly and under control, taking 1–3 seconds to lower the barbell back down.
 This will keep tension on your muscles, stimulating some extra muscle growth.